 We couldn’t let all that rice go to waste.

-So after dinner, we’d head back to the kitchen and mix the remaining rice with milk, sugar, cinnamon and vanilla.
+So after dinner, we’d head back to the kitchen and mix the remaining rice with milk, sugar, cinnamon, and vanilla.
 We’d stuff ourselves silly on the sweet, warm rice.
-We didn’t often have desserts in the house growing up (my parents mastered the whole healthful moderation thing way before it was hip), so rice pudding nights were a real treat.
+We didn’t always have desserts in the house growing up (my parents mastered the whole healthful moderation thing way before it was hip), so rice pudding nights were a real treat.
 It was so simple, but that was part of the beauty of it.
 I guess, technically, we were eating the rice as more of a cereal, but the results were the same—wholesome, sweet and a perfect way to use up an extra boatload of rice.

 Because this weekend was so chilly and Fall-like, I served this hot out of the pan, but this pudding is equally delicious if it’s allowed to cool.
 If you can’t decide how you like it, do like I do.
 Have some hot out of the pan, and then squirrel some away in the back of the fridge to have the next day cold.
 Just make sure you hide it well enough that none of your family members will sneak in and gobble it up.
 It’s that good.